Obrimini: Taxonomy

 Brunner von Wattenwyl built in 1893 for the genera already described Obrimus, Hoploclonia, Tisamenus, Pylaemenes, Dares and Datames (today a synonym to Pylaemenes) the tribe Obrimini (abbreviated there as Obrimi.).
 He placed these together with the genus Heteropteryx and the South American tribe Cladomorphini (abbreviated there as Cladomorphi.) in the family Cladomorphidae (now synonymous with Cladomorphinae).
 In the following years, basesd on this work, mostly genera of today's Obriminae and Dataminae were listed in this tribe, for example by Josef Redtenbacher in 1906.
 Lawrence Bruner raised the Obrimini to the rank of a family in 1915.
 James Abram Garfield Rehn and his son John William Holman Rehn divided the Obriminae, which they only referred to as a subfamily, into the tribes Obrimini and Datamini in 1939.
 Both tribes were transferred in 1953 by Klaus Günther to the subfamily Heteropteryginae.
 In 2004 Oliver Zompro raised this subfamily to the rank of family and the tribes contained in the rank of subfamilies or in the rank of a separate family (Anisacanthidae).
 At the same time he built three tribes in the subfamily Obriminae.
 In addition to the Obrimini, these were the Miroceramiini and the Eubulidini.
 The latter was in 2016 by Frank H. Hennemann et al synonymized with the Obrimini.
 At the same time, the new tribe Tisamenini was established within the Obriminae.
-In a study based on genetic analysis, published in 2021, Sarah Bank et al synonymized the tribe Miroceramiini and the tribe Tisamenini with the Obrimini and placed next to this the Hoplocloniini as the only other tribe in the subfamily Obriminae.
+In a study based on genetic analysis, published in 2021, Sarah Bank et al. synonymized the tribe Miroceramiini and the tribe Tisamenini with the Obrimini and placed next to this the Hoplocloniini as the only other tribe in the subfamily Obriminae.
 In addition, a species previously referred to as Trachyaretaon sp.
 'Negros' was identified as a representative of an as yet undescribed genus.
+Hennemann described this in 2023 alongside many other species of the tribe as Trachyaretaon negrosanon.